AdminTurnedDevOps/AdminTurnedDevOps/README.md

 Michael Levan translates technical complexity into practical value.
 He is a seasoned engineer, consultant, trainer, and content creator in the Kubernetes and Platform Engineering space who spends his time working with startups and enterprises around the globe.
 Michael is also a Microsoft MVP, 4x published author, podcast host, international public speaker, CNCF Ambassador, and was part of the Kubernetes v1.28 and v1.31 Release Team.

-🔭 I’m currently working on consulting, content, and training related to App Modernization, Hybrid Cloud, Performance, and Scalability.
+🔭 I’m currently working on my consulting business, content creation, and live training related to Platform Engineering, Software Engineering, DevOps, and Security.
 - 💬 Ask me about Kubernetes, cloud-native, DevOps, Security, content creation, public speaking, and collaborating with the world!
 - 📫 How to reach me: Twitter: @TheNJDevOpsGuy or email: michael.levan@clouddev.engineering
 - 😄 Home Bases: https://www.linkedin.com/in/michaellevan/ and https://www.michaellevan.net/